lenesk/sokolova.dk/how-to-describe-a-singular-definite-noun-in-Danish-with-an-adjective.md

 ## What else triggers e-ending in adjectives in before a singular noun?

-In many grammar books you'll find the rule, saying that any possessive pronouns like *min/hans/sin ... * or a genetive form, like *Peters, byens, Danmarks*, trigger e-ending in the adjectives.
+In many grammar books you'll find the rule, saying that any possessive pronouns like *min/hans/sin* ... or a genetive form, like *Peters*, *byens*, *Danmarks*, trigger e-ending in the adjectives.
 It's true, and there is a good explanation for that.
 Any word of possession makes the noun specific by default and works like a definite marker similar to a definite article.
 That's why you will say:

 > *Vores store spisebord af massivt træ var familiens samlingspunkt om aftenen.* = Our dining table of solid tree was the familys gathering point in the evening.